kubernetes-sigs/application/README.md

     <tr>
         <td>spec.descriptor.icons</td>
         <td>[]ImageSpec</a></td>
         <td>A list of icons for an application.
-Icon information includes the source, size, and mime type.</td>
+Icon information includes the source URL or raw data, size, and mime type.</td>
     </tr>
     <tr>
         <td>spec.descriptor.maintainers</td>